-- The date the Plan is terminated. - The last day of the coverage period corresponding to the work period for which your employer was required to make a contribution on your behalf, and, if applicable, you were credited with the minimum number of hours required to maintain eligibility during the corresponding work period. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.
+- The date the Plan is terminated. - The last day of the coverage period corresponding to the work period for which your employer was required to make a contribution on your behalf and you were credited with the minimum number of hours required to maintain eligibility during the corresponding work period, as long as you made any required payment for your share of the cost of your coverage. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.

-See page G-15 for special rules that apply if your employer's CBA expires.
+See page E-19 for special rules that apply if your employer's CBA expires.